bkuhn/talks/PyCon-USA-2012/nonprofit.markdown

     + Miles Bader (HURD)
     + Ian Murdock (Debian (yes, FSF funded 1st Debian (!)))

-# FSF's Now a Different Kind of Org
+# The Rise of the Volunteers

-+ GNU packages now maintained by volunteers (from FSF's view)
++ Most Free Software is written by volunteers &hellip;
+     + &hellip; who are only such from the point of view of the projects.

 + The volunteers are usually paid for by for-profits
-     - Red Hat, Codesourcery, Google, IBM, etc.
+     - Red Hat, Google, IBM, etc.
-     - even Canonical, Ltd (GRUB maintainer works there)

-+ FSF remains a non-profit home:
-    - provides oversight & ensures software freedom
-    - &copy; assignment (w/ promise to keep it FaiF)

-# Non-Profit vs. For-Profit
+# For-Profit vs. Non-Profit

 + For-profits act in interest in shareholders.